IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 Floor Enchantments, both detrimental and beneficial, are worth points.
 These points are removed if a Pomander of Serenity is used.

-> Value for floor enchantments
+> Value for floor enchantments:

 +``DutyClearFailed * NumberOfFloorEnchantments * 5``